 A calibration must be made when you use the instrument for the first time and every time the magnification (zoom) has been altered.
-If you need to change the focus after calibration, do it by moving the whole optics or the stage, not from the focus ring.
+If Autofocus is not used and you need to change the focus after calibration, do it by moving the whole optics (from the software) or the stage, not from the focus ring.
 This is especially important when Pendant drop mode is used.
+If change focus from the focus ring during Pendant drop measurement it is also good to recalibrate the system.
 After logging in to the OneAttension for the first time, select Calibration invalid at bottom left of Theta tab to perform calibration.
 After the system has been calibrated, the latest calibration time is shown in this button.

-The calibration is valid for all camera modes even though it has been performed on one mode only, as long as the magnification isn't changed.
+The calibration is valid for all camera modes even though it has been performed on one mode only if the magnification isn't changed.

 Place a calibration ball and its magnetic holder on the sample stage.
-Bring the ball into the image on-screen and zoom it appropriately by altering the lens zoom adjustment (#15).
+Bring the ball into the image on-screen and zoom it appropriately by altering the lens zoom adjustment (#11).
 The larger the drop on screen, the greater the accuracy.
 Therefore, always try to have the most zoomed image possible whilst still seeing the entire image.
 If the zoom is changed, you must recalibrate!
 While doing the calibration, you can also adjust the angle at which the camera looks at the sample stage.
-This is done by turning the camera tilt adjustment knob (#18).
+This is done by turning the camera tilt adjustment knob (#14).